JDTrujillo18/Grade-Calculator/README.md

 - Can create new tabs and close tabs.

 **What's Next**
 - Implementing a third (done) and fourth frame for various other views and tasks.
 - Implementing actions for all menu items.
 - Implementing Right-click context menus in Edit_Semester (halfway done).
 - Implementing code to handle grade calculations.
+(Coming Soon)
 - Populating Settings and implementing functionality and customizability.